liesened/mediancut-posterizer/README.md

 # Lossy compressors for true-color PNGs

+This fork was created to publish the latest (2.1) build for Windows as the original author didn't bother himself to do so.

 ## Median Cut PNG Posterizer

 Reduces number of distinct color/alpha intensities in the image.
 Unlike typical posterization, which distributes levels evenly, this one tries to pick levels intelligently using varaince-based Median Cut and Voronoi iteration.